TEN FACTS about your MICROBIOME

 1. Who defined the word microbiome and what exactly does it mean?

 The word microbiome was coined by Joshua Lederberg in 2001.
-He signified the ecological community of commensal, symbiotic and pathogenic organisms that share our body space.
+He signified the ecological community of all living organisms that share our body space.

-Although technically the human microbiome was defined as the complete genome (an organism’s complete set of DNA including the genes) of all microorganisms in and on the human body, the term is now usually used synonymously to refer to the community of all microorganisms in this habitat.
+Although technically the human microbiome was defined as the complete genome of all microorganisms in and on the human body, the term is now usually used synonymously to refer to the community of all microorganisms in this habitat.

 2. Is it true that we humans are a complex ecosystem – a social network – hosting trillions of bacteria and other microorganisms?